wsdfhjxc/run-in-lxc-action/README.md

 ### Accessing post-run artifacts

-All artifacts created by the script (in the initial directory) are copied to the runner's current directory.
+All artifacts (files and dirs) created by the script in the initial directory are copied to the runner's current directory.